Which Leakage Types Matter? A Quantitative Landscape Across 2,047 Benchmark Datasets: Introduction

 The central finding is that effect sizes span more than an order of magnitude in raw \(\Delta\)AUC across leakage types (\(< 0.005\) for estimation leakage to \(> 0.07\) for memorization leakage at extreme settings), and the variation is predicted almost entirely by causal mechanism.
 This is not a continuous spectrum.
 It is a categorical distinction.
 Three classes emerge from the core experiments; a fourth emerges from a boundary experiment on temporal data:

-\textbf{Estimation leakage} --- fitting a scaler, imputer, PCA, calibrator, or outlier detector on the full dataset rather than on the training fold --- produces near-zero AUC inflation.
-Nine experiments (normalization, PCA, calibration, chained preprocessing, outlier removal, feature encoding, binning) all produce \textbar{}\(\Delta\)AUC\textbar{} \textless{} 0.005.
+\textbf{Estimation leakage} (fitting a scaler, imputer, PCA, calibrator, or outlier detector on the full dataset rather than on the training fold) produces near-zero AUC inflation.
+Nine experiments (normalization, PCA, calibration, chained preprocessing, outlier removal, feature encoding, binning) all produce \(\Delta\)AUC \textless{} +0.005 (no significant leakage inflation in any condition); the chained pipeline (CE) reaches \(\Delta\)AUC = -0.0069, which is \emph{anti-leakage}: per-fold preprocessing slightly outperforms full-data preprocessing because each fold's pipeline adapts to that fold's distribution.
 The bias is of order O(p/n) and vanishes at practical sample sizes.

-\textbf{Selection leakage} --- using holdout-set performance to guide model selection, hyperparameter tuning, or seed choice across the split boundary --- produces \(\Delta\)AUC = +0.013 to +0.045 (d\(_z\) = 0.27--0.93).
+\textbf{Selection leakage} (using holdout-set performance to guide model selection, hyperparameter tuning, or seed choice across the split boundary) produces \(\Delta\)AUC = +0.013 to +0.045 (d\(_z\) = 0.27--0.93).
 Four distinct mechanisms produce substantial effects at practical dataset sizes: peeking at test-set performance to select from \(k\) model configurations (\(\Delta\)AUC = +0.040, d\(_z\) = 0.93, 92\% prevalence), cherry-picking the best random seed (\(\Delta\)AUC = +0.045, d\(_z\) = 0.89, 92\% prevalence), using test data for early stopping (\(\Delta\)AUC = +0.008, d\(_z\) = 0.46, 76\% prevalence), and selecting from a screen of algorithms (\(\Delta\)AUC = +0.013, d\(_z\) = 0.269).
-Every selection mechanism decomposes into noise exploitation (\(\sigma\sqrt{2\ln K}\), decaying as \(1/\sqrt{n}\)) and genuine diversity.
+Every selection mechanism decomposes into noise exploitation (decaying as \(1/\sqrt{n}\)) and genuine diversity.
 Seed inflation vanishes by \(n = 5{,}000\); peeking retains a diversity residual at \(n = 100{,}000\).

-\textbf{Memorization leakage} --- training on exact or near-exact copies of evaluation rows --- produces the single largest raw effects but depends on model capacity.
-Six algorithms span \(d_z =\) 0.37 (NB) to 1.11 (DT) at 10\% duplication, with a monotonic capacity ordering NB \(<\) LR \(<\) XGB \(<\) RF \(<\) KNN \(<\) DT driven by each algorithm's ability to memorize individual instances.
+\textbf{Memorization leakage} covers two mechanisms: (a) training on exact or near-exact copies of evaluation rows (Exp H, cross-split memorization), or (b) intra-split synthetic replicas of training instances injected during class-imbalance correction (Exp G random oversampling, Exp BA SMOTE).
+It produces the single largest raw effects but depends on model capacity.
+Mechanism (a) crosses the split boundary; mechanism (b) does not.
+Both depend on a model's capacity to fit individual instances.
+Six algorithms span \(d_z =\) 0.37 (NB) to 1.11 (DT) at 10\% duplication, with a monotonic capacity ordering NB \(<\) LR \(<\) XGB \(<\) RF \(<\) KNN \(<\) DT (at 10\% and 30\% duplication; at 5\%, KNN exceeds DT: DT's regularization-free memorization advantage requires sufficient duplicate density to manifest).